classifyer/classifyer-web/README.md

     - Firestore: Avoid overwriting the rules file
     - Storage: Avoid overwriting the rules file
   - Visit <https://console.cloud.google.com/home> and select your project, click Activate Cloud Shell and execute the following commands in order:
-    - `nano cors.json` and write the following content (then save the file):
+    - `nano cors.json` and write the following content and save (change the origin array as you see fit, e.g. http://localhost:4200, your production domain, etc.):
     ```json
     [{
       "origin":["*"],